ortexx/spreadable/README.md

 })();
 ```

-In the example above, we run a node, and then we connected to it through the client in order to perform some actions in the future.
+In the example above we run the node and connected to it via the client to do something in the future.
 Let's add another node to our local network.

 ```javascript
 // Another server